 11. Remove Them By Hand

-Removing caterpillars by hand is one of the safest ways to get them out of your house and off your plants.
+Hand removal of caterpillars is one of the safest methods for removing them from your house and plants.

-For tent caterpillars, drop the webs or nests into a bag and dispose of the bag.
-But wear gloves when dealing with them.
+For tent caterpillars, drop the nests into a bag and dispose of the bag.
+However, wear gloves when handling them.

-This is also an easy method to get rid of tomato hornworms, gypsy moth larvae, bagworms, armyworms, and other harmful insect larvae.
+Hand-picking is also an effective method for getting rid of tomato hornworms, gypsy moth larvae, bagworms, armyworms, and other harmful insect larvae.

 Other Organic Caterpillar Control Methods

-- Spraying them with enough water to drown them can also be an easy fix.
+- Spraying caterpillars with enough water to drown them can also be a simple solution.

-- Make sure that you don’t have any sort of light on in your garden or flower bed at night.
-Lights will attract moths, which may then lay their eggs on your plants.
+- Ensure you don’t have any lights on in your garden or flower bed at night.
+Lights may attract moths, and they may lay their eggs on your plants.

-- Buy caterpillar control pesticides such as Molt-X, JMS Stylet Oil, Diatomaceous Earth, and Monterey Spinosad.
-These products are OMRI-listed, which means that they are safe for use in organic gardening.
+- Buy caterpillar control pesticides such as Molt-X, JMS Stylet Oil, and Monterey Spinosad.
+These products are OMRI-listed, meaning they are safe for use in organic gardening.

 Takeaway

-Be sure to check your tomato plants, pepper plants, and other crops regularly.
-If you think you have an issue, follow these natural solutions for getting rid of the critters.
+Therefore, regularly check your tomatoes, peppers, kale, and other crops.
+If you think you have an issue with caterpillars, follow these natural solutions to help get rid of them.

 I have got 100’s of caterpillars on my plants